bjssacademy/fundamentals-clean-code/02thinkingsmall.md

 function sayHelloToEveryoneExceptDave(users) {
   const usersToGreet
-    = users.filter( user => user != "Dave");
+    = users.filter(user => user != "Dave");

   usersToGreet.forEach(user => showGreeting(user););
 }
 ```

-That separates the concerns of greeting people we want to greet from the concern of finding out who those people are.
-A cleaner _approach_ this time, not just cleaner syntax for the code.
+That separates the concerns of showing a greeting from the concern of finding out who to greet.
+A cleaner _algorithm_ this time, not just cleaner syntax for the code.

+> Prefer cleaner algorithms

 Always prefer these cleaner approaches.
 It pays to think around the problem, rather than just throw keywords like `continue` at it.